vsallaberry/privgold-pandora/README.md

   + fix: FontHeight management in cockpit when Cockpit font is not base font
   + fix: (1.03 bug) don't crash if the savegame cannot be saved for some reasons (eg:System does not allow name)
+* 1.2.4: fix and enable the non-privateer campaign bonus once Righteous Fire campaign is finished.
 * 1.2.4 and later : see data/Patch.txt

 ## Updates Detail